Pre-Purchase Inspections

 What is One Thing You Should Do After You Finish an Inspection?

-The one thing you should do straight after an inspection is review the report and get quotes for the serious items.
+The one thing you should do after you finish an inspection is review the report with your inspector and identify which findings affect safety, structure, water entry, pest risk, or legal compliance.

 That step turns a long report into a negotiation plan.
 Without quotes, buyers often guess.
 With quotes, you can show the seller what the defect is likely to cost and why your request is reasonable.